juliadietlmeier/CF-OCT-segmentation/README.md

 The dataset link will be provided soon

 ![dataset_sample](https://github.com/user-attachments/assets/ffca9dd8-bb54-4edd-a72a-2f45519d94ac)
+**Fig. 1.** Cochlear OCT dataset samples and the corresponding ground truth annotations from five annotated volumes.
+The CI/Track class is depicted in red, the Fibrosis class in green and the ST/Free Space class in blue.

 ## Training
 Use _OHSU_UNET_cochlear_multiclass_4paper.py_ to train the proposed 2D-OCT-UNET, UEfficientNet, VGG16-UNET and the MST-DeepLabv3 models.